Back to The Mycelial Grimoire

 Corrugated steel — rising in popularity.
 Galvanized panels with reinforced corners last 20+ years, drain well, and look striking in a modern garden.
 A 4×8×2 ft steel bed runs $150–$300 kit or DIY.

-Concrete blocks (cinder blocks) — cheap, fast, indestructible.
+Concrete blocks (cinder blocks) — cheap, fast, and virtually indestructible.
 The hollow cores can host strawberries or herbs around the bed’s perimeter.
-It looks utilitarian; that is either a feature or a flaw, depending on the garden you are after.
+It looks utilitarian, so it may be a perfect option if you’re going for a solarpunk-esque garden aesthetic.

 Avoid pressure-treated lumber from before 2003 (CCA chemicals leach), tires (heavy metals), and railroad ties (creosote).
-Modern pressure-treated lumber (ACQ) is generally considered safe for vegetable beds, but I prefer natural materials when I can afford them.
+Modern pressure-treated lumber (ACQ) is generally considered safe for vegetable beds, but I prefer to only recommend natural materials.

 Filling the Bed (Hugelkultur Method)

-Filling a tall raised bed with bagged garden soil from a big-box store is expensive and not particularly good.
-The better approach is hugelkultur — layered organic materials that decompose slowly, feed the soil for years, and reduce the amount of finished soil you have to buy.
+Filling a tall raised bed with bagged garden soil from a big-box store is expensive and not particularly good for the environment as much as it is for your wallet.
+One excellent approach is hugelkultur, a process by which layered organic materials decompose slowly, feeding the soil for years, and overall reducing the amount of finished soil you have to buy.

 Layers, bottom to top: